AP Source: Ex-Mets manager Callaway joining Angels

 ANAHEIM, Calif.
-(AP) — A person familiar with the decision says former New York Mets manager Mickey Callaway will be the Los Angeles Angels’ next pitching coach.
+(AP) — Former New York Mets manager Mickey Callaway will be the Los Angeles Angels’ next pitching coach, a person familiar with the decision said.

 The person spoke on condition of anonymity Sunday night because the Angels haven’t announced the hiring.

-The person also says veteran coach John Mallee will join the staff of new Angels manager Joe Maddon.
+The person also said veteran coach John Mallee will join the staff of new Angels manager Joe Maddon.

 Callaway was fired Oct.
 3 after going 163-161 in two seasons in charge of the Mets.
+New York made a nine-game improvement in the standings this season to finish 86-76, but it wasn’t enough to secure a playoff spot or to save Callaway’s first managerial job.

-Before joining New York, he spent five successful seasons as the Cleveland Indians’ pitching coach.
+Before joining New York, Callaway spent five successful seasons as the Cleveland Indians’ pitching coach.
+Cleveland’s pitchers led the AL in strikeouts in each of his final four seasons in charge, and his staffs were the backbone of five consecutive winning teams during his tenure, including the 2016 AL champions.

-Callaway won a World Series ring as a pitcher with the Angels in 2002, although he didn’t appear in any postseason games.
+Callaway won a World Series ring as a pitcher for the Angels in 2002, although he didn’t appear in any postseason games.
+He was the Halos’ fifth starter down the stretch of the regular season.

-Mallee was the Cubs’ hitting coach for three seasons under Maddon.
+Mallee was the Cubs’ hitting coach for three seasons under Maddon, including their World Series championship season in 2016.

+He was Phillies manager Gabe Kapler’s hitting coach for the past two seasons until Philadelphia fired him in August.
+Mallee also has been a hitting coach for the then-Florida Marlins and the Houston Astros.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports